April 1, 2025

 YouTube's automatic captions are a good start, but make it a point to review and edit them for accuracy.
 If you use Descript to edit, you can export your already-corrected transcript as an SRT file and upload it when you upload your video.

-6. Use an end screen and cards
+6. Use end screens and cards

 End screens are the interactive thumbnails that show up inside your videos when it ends.
 Adding appropriate, contextual, and interesting end screens can take your ideal customer down a content rabbit hole—or right to your subscribe button.
 Cards can be added throughout your video to highlight related content, polls, or links.